piyushhagarwal/docker_cheat_sheet/my_sql/README.md

 docker-compose down
 ```

 Note that your data wont be deleted after you remove the container because a volume is created in your docker.
-See the `docker-compose.yml` file for more clearity.
+See the `docker-compose.yml` file for more clarity.